Weather in Ecuador

 During this season, the rains are welcome in the Galapagos highlands, causing a dramatic transformation of this important habitat.
 Wet weather produces lush green vegetation, perfect conditions for land species such as the Giant Tortoise, Galapagos Finches & other land birds who find food sources plentiful.

-The cool and dry season is time for the Galapagos marine species to shine.
+The cool and dry season is the time for the Galapagos marine species to shine.
 The cold Humboldt current brings rich nutrients from the Antarctic to Galapagos waters.
-These are optimal conditions for Galapagos Sealions, Marine iguanas, Sharks and Seabirds like the blue footed booby and Waved Albatross.
-Migratory whale species are also attracted to the Galapagos islands to feed.
-In contrast the dry weather leaves the highlands bare.
+These are optimal conditions for Galapagos Sealions, Marine iguanas, Sharks, and Seabirds like the blue-footed booby and Waved Albatross.
+Migratory whale species are also attracted to the Galapagos Islands to feed.
+In contrast, the dry weather leaves the highlands bare.

 So, which Galapagos season is best for wildlife?
 In truth, changes in Galapagos weather bring about changes in wildlife behavior.
-Every month at Galapagos offers unbelievable wildlife spotting opportunites, but each different month has something special & unique going on for visitors to enjoy.
-Wildlife nesting, mating, hatching or parenting behavior will often be a highlight of your trip.
-That's why we have written a separate detailed blog for each month at Galapagos: January, February, March, April, May, June, July, August, September, October, November and December.
+Every month at Galapagos offers unbelievable wildlife spotting opportunities, but each different month has something special & unique going on for visitors to enjoy.
+Wildlife nesting, mating, hatching, or parenting behavior will often be a highlight of your trip.
+That's why we have written a separate detailed blog for each month at Galapagos: January, February, March, April, May, June, July, August, September, October, November, and December.

 Still not sure?
-Check out our GalGapagos Weather blog for more detailed information and climate charts.
-We also have a downloadable Galapagos packing list and tips, to help with trip planning.
+Check out our Galapagos Weather blog for more detailed information and climate charts.
+We also have a downloadable Galapagos packing list and tips to help with trip planning.

-Rainy season runs from March to July.
-In some ways the name is misleading as it does actually not rain all day every day, but heavy showers are to be expected.
-Advantages of travel during the wet season are higher river levels and more comfortable temperatures around 24 degree celcius (75 Fahrenheit).
+The rainy season runs from March to July.
+In some ways, the name is misleading as it does actually not rain all day, every day, but heavy showers are to be expected.
+Advantages of travel during the wet season are higher river levels and more comfortable temperatures around 24 degrees Celsius (75 Fahrenheit).

 Dry season lasts from December to March.
 Of course this is the rainforest, so still expect some precipitation, but certainly less than the rainy season.